RedisLabs/RedisCF-Peering/README.md

 This repository contains an AWS CloudFormation project that simplifies the management of AWS resources using infrastructure as code.
 With CloudFormation, you can create, update, and delete stacks of AWS resources in a controlled and automated manner.

 ## Stack Create
+Stack name must have maximum 34 characters as a limitation.

 The "Stack Create" chapter provides guidance on how to create a new CloudFormation stack.
 It covers the following topics:
 - Prerequisites for creating a stack.
   1. Redis credentials must be configured in AWS Secrets Manager